prettyinpurple2021/SoloSuccess_AI/docs/user-research/user-flows.md

 **These user flows provide comprehensive guidance for implementing intuitive, efficient user experiences that align with our target personas' needs and expectations.**

-*User flows documented: January 2025*
+*User flows documented: December 30, 2025*